-- How many workshops will l be expected to attend?
+- How many events will I be expected to attend?

 - How do the mentor sessions work?

 - What will the workshops cover and will I need to prepare anything?

 - Which research areas does the programme cover?

 - Will I get to choose where to do my research placement?